Pagination¶

 - PageNumberPagination: This pagination internally configures items

-property. - LimitOffsetPagination: This pagination internally configures max item size (
+per_pageand max item size (max_size) and, allows users to set thepageproperty. - LimitOffsetPagination: This pagination internally configures max item size (

-) and, allows users to set thelimit
+max_limit) and, allows users to set thelimitandoffsetproperties.

 For example: